authsignal/react-native-authsignal/README.md

 ### Passkeys

-For more detailed info on how add passkeys to your app using Authsignal, check out our [official passkey documentation for React Native](https://docs.authsignal.com/sdks/client/react-native#passkeys).
+For more detailed info on how add passkeys to your app using Authsignal, check out our [passkey documentation for Mobile SDKs](https://docs.authsignal.com/authentication-methods/passkey/mobile-sdks).

-### Push
+### App verification

-To see how to add push authentication to your app using Authsignal, see our [official push documentation for React Native](https://docs.authsignal.com/sdks/client/react-native#push).
+To see how to add app verification with push notifications or QR codes, see our [app verification documentation for Mobile SDKs](https://docs.authsignal.com/authentication-methods/app-verification/push).

 ## Examples

 ### Passkeys

-You can check out [this Github repo](https://github.com/authsignal/cognito-react-native-example) to see an example app which implements a sign-in with passkey flow using the Authsignal React Native SDK, Amazon Cognito and AWS SDK.
+You can check out [this Github repo](https://github.com/authsignal/mobile-sdk-example) to see an example app which implements a sign-in with passkey flow using the Authsignal React Native SDK.